 Disclaimer: this should not be read as not wanting more Rogue One-type movies; we need more Star Wars films like this.
+Also: SPOILERS.
 There's a common phrase that you're apt to hear in discussions on Army readiness: "No more Task Force Smiths."
-For reference, Task Force Smith was a rapidly cobbled together unit of infantry and artillery that was … Continue reading No More Task Force Rogue Ones: A Tactical Analysis of the Raid on Scarif
+For reference, Task Force Smith was a rapidly cobbled together unit of infantry and artillery … Continue reading No More Task Force Rogue Ones: A Tactical Analysis of the Raid on Scarif

 How Wind in the Willows can teach us about small unit actions in warfare.
 That sound?
 Oh, that’s just the clunking of heads hitting desks, as people react to their beloved childhood book being brought under the scrutiny of the military microscope.
 But really, we’d be doing an injustice to that mighty asymmetric warfighter, the … Continue reading Warfighter: Toad Hall